Seize the Day (song): Music video

-The video tells a story, similar to the Guns N' Roses' video "November Rain".
+The video was inspired by the video for Guns N' Roses' "November Rain".
 M. Shadows said, "It's not us driving around in cool cars and just chilling, you know?
 It has a story and Guns N' Roses did those videos the best.
 It wasn't about looking cool and being flashy, it was about being real and showing the scenario and being true to the video."
-They also made a remake of the video from the band Anderson's song "Trial and Temptation", where they go and rob the store.
-The girl in the video is Matt's wife in real life.
+The video was directed by Wayne Isham.

 In 2007, the video won a Metal Hammer Golden Gods Award for Best Video.

 Track listing

 Personnel

 Personnel listing as adapted from album liner notes.